 Step 3 – Verify your account via email or text

 Step 4 – Login and download the app if you prefer.

 Depositing and Withdrawing

 When you are ready to load money in to your account simply head to your account when logged in.
 You will also see plenty of other buttons to deposit around the site or app.
-If you try to place a bet and have no money in your account, you get triggered to deposit then for example.
+If you try to place a bet and have no money in your account, you get prompted to deposit.

-The best way to deposit is via your Visa card.
-It’s just easy all round and incurs no fees for a deposit or a withdrawal.
+The best way to deposit is via your Visa card, a process which incurs no fees for a deposit or a withdrawal.
 However, there are other options and these vary at each sportsbook.

 Deposits from most payment options will be instant and withdrawals can vary from instant to 2-3 working days.

 Yes.
 The Tennessee legislature passed a law legalizing sports betting in 2019, and rules were set in April, 2020.
 Sports betting could be available in the summer of 2020.

 What are the eligibility requirements to bet in Tennessee?